Ormannishe/WoWGoldGambler/README.md

 Players in the Winner's Bracket will then /roll 2 again.
 Players who again roll a 2 get to stay in the Winner's Bracket, meanwhile players who roll a 1 are disqualified.
 If all players roll a 1, they all stay in the Winner's Bracket.
 Tie-breaker rolls are continued until only one winner remains.

 Once a winner is determined, players in the Loser's Bracket will also have to /roll 2.
-Players who roll a 1 stay in the Loser's Bracket, meanwhile players who roll a 2 are removed from the it.
+Players who roll a 1 stay in the Loser's Bracket, meanwhile players who roll a 2 are removed from it.
 If all players roll a 2, they all stay in the Loser's Bracket.
 Tie-breaker rolls are continued until only one loser remains.

 **Winner**: The player who rolled the most 2's